More than 70% of Change Initiatives fail, we want you to succeed

 Evaluation of the outcome of your change initiative is to be defined already at the beginning, during the process and within the last stage of your change process.

-Make people aware how you measure success and accomplishment - what are quick wins, what are experiments and what are non-negotiable outcomes not only during the active change process but also beyond.
+Make people aware of how you measure success and accomplishment - what are quick wins, what are experiments and what are non-negotiable outcomes, not only during the active change process but also beyond.
 Your desired state is not stable, it represents a next level, a next version of your organisation, function or team.
+A new phase in your development.

 And finally,